 To supplement my summer income I picked up odd jobs around the park.
 I hauled kegs into the beer garden.
 I catered food in the picnic grounds.
 I even ran tech support for ballroom events.

 I liked it when our gigs met: Dale quietly plucking away at the ivories while I kept a lazy eye on the sound level.
-It was an easy gig for I didn’t need to simultaneously blend twelve different levels as Donna screamed through microphone #4 and Don crashed the cymbals from the drum pit.
+It was an easy assignment for I didn’t need to simultaneously blend twelve different levels as Donna screamed through microphone #4 and Don crashed the cymbals from the drum pit.
 It was just Dale playing the piano, working on an arrangement to songs we all know.
 But he never played them like A…B…C. Instead, he would take a gospel hymn, a Broadway hit or a theme from a blockbuster movie, and shape it with his own sentiment.
 With a pitch-perfect hearing and an extensive musical knowledge, he would tinker with the black and white keys throughout the evening like they were the inner-workings of an antique watch or the small branches of a bonsai tree.
-A song played a week or two before was never quite the same at the next event, like the arrangement was dependent on the mood, the crowd and the shifting landscape.

-It was always dream of mine to raise a couple of kids for the sole purpose of listening to them play the piano for free except for costs of lessons, lodging and eternal need to be fed.
-But if I was wealthy, perhaps a land owner who lived in a stately manor, I would have liked to spend my evenings in the front parlor listening to Mary Lou and Oscar practice their scales before moving onto to Chopin or Monk while I sat in a leather high-back with two fingers of Johnnie Walker and my trusted Black Lab, Brubeck, lounging at my feet…
+I love listening to someone play the piano.
+It was always a dream to raise a couple of kids for the sole purpose of listening to them play for free except for the costs of lessons, lodging and eternal need to be fed.
+But if I was wealthy, I would have liked to spend my evenings in the front parlor listening to Mary Lou and Oscar practice their scales before moving onto to Chopin or Monk while I sat in a leather high-back with two fingers of Johnnie Walker and my trusted Black Lab, Brubeck, lounging at my feet…

-Dale played through his usual list of suspects, then my ears perked when he moved into a new song.
+As Dale played through the usual list of suspects, my ears perked when he moved into a new song.
 It was from The Sting, but it wasn’t the toe-tapping theme song.
 It was the more plaintive and subdued “Solace” and Dale made it even more introspective and wistful.
 In fact, if music can transport us, I was no longer in a 300 person ballroom with a bunch of drunk life insurance reps.
-Instead, I was by myself in a depression-era saloon, midday, with no hope of seeing the sun, studying the afternoon racing program in the dark recesses of a leather booth with a desperate plea that Mercy Mile will show in the fifth so I can get another drink…
+Instead, I was by myself in a depression-era saloon, midday, with no hope of seeing the sun, studying the afternoon racing program in the dark recesses of a leather booth with a desperate plea that Mercy Mile will at least show in the fifth so I can pay off my bar bill…

 “That was great,” I said to Dale, gathering up the mic cords after the set.